dedis/doc/cosi/cosi.md

 The inputs to the signature verification process are:

-+ A list of public keys A_i of all participants i in N.
++ A list of public keys A_i of all participants i in P.

 + The collective public key A.

-+ The statement S.
++ The message M.

 + The signature sig = R || s || Z.